China to allow private investment in 80 projects

 Investment by state-owned companies and provincial and city

-governments, which have combined outstanding debt of $3 trillion (1.78 trillion pounds) as of June last year, have been criticised by some analysts for being inefficient.
+governments, which have combined outstanding debt of $3 trillion as of June last year, have been criticized by some analysts for being inefficient.

 But other economists say critics exaggerate the degree of waste, saying instead that China's economy would not have had its blazing rise in the past decade if not for the enterprise of state employees such as local government officials.